 Yay for motorcycle-specific skinny jeans!
 This means I can look like a real human even with highly-effective protection on and off the bike.
-They're also comfortable and fashionable.
+They're also comfortable, stretchy, and breathable.
+I'm definitely packing these for my trip to Southeast Asia.

-These Voyager Moto Jeans are black with some nice stitch work, texture, and detail like quilting on the knee and hip.
+These Voyager Moto Jeans are black and include very nice nice stitch work, texture, and detail like quilting on the knee and hip.
 They're 98% cotton and 2% spandex and lined at all impact zones with abrasion-resistant para-aramid fiber.

 Here's my short, 60-second review of the jeans so far.
-Sign up for my email list and I'll let you know when I write the full report for these jeans and other gear I'm trying out.
+Sign up for my email list and get full reports on apparel, motorcycles, and travels.

 Sign up here to get notified.